Louis Untermeyer was a well-known poetry critic and anthologist when a unique opportunity came his way.

 But nearly 40 years after the fact, Untermeyer would pay for the poems he wrote in his second poetry collection.

 As a jeweler, Louis Untermeyer was successful.
 He rose in the family business from traveling salesman to Vice President.
 He eventually took over management of the firm’s factory in Newark, NJ.

 But in 1923, after 20 years working for his father, Untermeyer left the company to devote himself full-time to poetry.
 He had already by that time published several books.

 One of these books was Modern American Verse.
 It was retitled in its second edition, released in 1921, as Modern American Poetry.

 The collection included pieces by Emily Dickinson, Amy Lowell, and Robert Frost.

 Not long after delivering the first edition of Modern American Poetry, Untermeyer published Modern British Poetry in 1922.

 Soon after the books were published, secondary teachers and college professors in the U.S. started using the texts in their classrooms.
-This would continue for decades.
+The use of Untermeyer’s books in teaching continued for decades.

-In fact, countless American schoolchildren and college students were taught about poetry through the use of Untermeyer’s books.
-Still today in this country there are people who relied on Untermeyer’s work in their study of poetic verse.
+Countless American schoolchildren and college students learned about poetry through the use of Untermeyer’s books.
+Still today in the U.S., there are people who relied on Untermeyer’s work in their study of poetic verse.

 Other anthologies by Untermeyer include A Treasury of Great Poems and Early American Poets.
 And he published many original poems, essay collections, and articles and reviews on other poets and their work.